bin-cli/bin-cli/CONTRIBUTING.md

 Browse to the repository fork on GitHub (`https://github.com/YOUR_USERNAME/bin-cli/tree/YOUR_BRANCH`) and click "Compare & pull request".
 Finally, check/update the details and click "Create pull request".

-**Note:** Changes without passing tests won't be merged - but feel free to open a draft pull request if you are unable to complete it yourself or want to discuss it before finishing it.

 ## Contributing Documentation Changes

 ### README